-Many people with bruxism find their condition so mild that it doesn’t require treatment, but it’s important to let your dentist know so they can look out for damage to the tooth enamel.
+Many people living with bruxism find their condition mild enough that it doesn’t require treatment, but it’s important to let your dentist know so they can look out for damage to the tooth enamel.
 Visit Hove Dental Clinic for a comprehensive evaluation of your condition.
-We’ll develop your own personalised treatment plan to put an end to your teeth grinding and restore your oral health.
+We’ll develop a personalised treatment plan to put an end to your teeth grinding and restore your oral health.

-You may be given an occlusal appliance (a custom-made mouthpiece) to wear in order to protect your teeth and reduce jaw muscle pain.
-This appliance may be called a splint, bite guard, night guard, or bruxism appliance.
+You may be given an occlusal appliance (a custom-made mouthpiece) to wear to protect your teeth and reduce jaw muscle pain.
+This appliance may be called a splint, bite guard, night guard or bruxism appliance.
 These appliances are usually worn during the night as you sleep.

-If your bruxism is caused by a sleep disorder, a mandibular advancement device can be used to bring your bottom jaw forward.
+If your bruxism is caused by a sleep disorder, a mandibular advancement device can be used to bring your lower jaw forward.

-Alternately, if your lifestyle is the cause of your bruxism, it’s important for you to find ways to improve your quality of life.
-Reducing or eliminating alcohol, cigarettes, and caffeine will help.
+Alternatively, if your lifestyle is the cause of bruxism, it’s important for you to find ways to improve your quality of life.
+Reducing or eliminating alcohol, cigarettes and caffeine will help.

-Stress, anxiety, and other negative emotions can be managed with regular exercise, meditation, relaxation, and hypnosis.
+Stress, anxiety and other negative emotions can be managed with regular exercise, meditation, relaxation techniques and hypnosis.
 You can also try relaxing your jaw muscles before sleep by holding a warm washcloth to your cheek in front of your earlobe.